cyberandy/sphere-IO-Today/README.md

 ## logo-generator-Insideout-Today - Overview

-Welcome to **InSideOut.Today Logo Generator**, a simple sketch developed with [Processing](http://processing.org/) representing our company identity.
+Welcome to **InSideOut.Today Logo Generator**, a simple sketch developed with [Processing](http://processing.org/) representing the identity of Insideout Today (our sister company in Egypt).

 ### Announcements